Calibrating redshift distributions at $z>2$ with Lyman-$\alpha$ forest cross-correlations: Measurements

 Given that we have 10 mocks, we also estimate the variance of the data vector via the scatter of these 10 mocks, and compare with the Jackknife errors.
 We show both sets of error bars in our results.
 Finally, for the covariance matrix, we use the average Jackknife covariance between 10 mocks to reduce noise.

-Finally, we use the synthetic data vector for the inference step.
-This is because we observe some unexpected fluctuations in the mock data vector as a function of redshift (see Appendix~\ref{sec: validation results} for more details).
+{Finally, we use the synthetic data vector, i.e. the data vector computed from theory, instead of the actual mock measurements, for the inference step.} This is because we observe some unexpected fluctuations in the mock data vector as a function of redshift (see Appendix~\ref{sec: validation results} for more details).